-Cell phones and phone cards are the most convenient means – you can use phone cards to call from your hotel room.
+Smart phones are the most convenient means, you can also use phone cards to call from your hotel room.
 All of our hotels have Wi-Fi.
 Regarding cell phones – in order to create a tour atmosphere that is in the best interests of everyone, we ask that you keep them turned off while on the coach, in restaurants or when we are moving around as a group.
 Another way to be contacted while on tour is through our hotel phone or fax numbers.
 Shortly before your tour start date we will send you a list of those.

 There is a very good website for worldwide weather history, www.wunderground.com

 Mature children age 12 and over are welcome.

 Amber Road Tours recommends that you purchase a travel protection plan to help protect you and your travel investment against the unexpected.
 For more information on the available plans or to enroll, go to www.travelexinsurance.com or contact Travelex Insurance Services at 800-228-9792 and reference location number 40-0072.

 Travel Insurance is underwritten by, Berkshire Hathaway Specialty Insurance Company, NAIC #22276.
 W20

 Consider travel protection for Trip Cancellation/Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Trip Delay, Baggage Delay and much more.

 There is no reason to travel without it!

 The more scenic, secondary roads in Europe are usually designated on maps by the color amber.